Home

 take off

-To leave the ground and begin flying, to remove something worn, or to suddenly become successful.
+To leave the ground, remove clothing, depart quickly, or become suddenly successful.

 tap off